What is audience market research?

 In order to achieve valuable audience research, it is important to first think about what you are trying to find out and what type of data you will need to present useful insights i.e. qualitative, quantitative, ethnographic or observational.

-- Qualitative data – if a deep understanding in a small number of areas is needed from the research, or the topic is new (or new to you) then it’s best to use qualitative techniques such as: focus groups, one to one or in-depth interviews
+- Qualitative data – if a deep understanding in a small number of areas is needed from the research, or the topic is new (or new to you) then it’s best to use qualitative techniques such as: focus groups or individual in-depth interviews

-- Quantitative data – if strength of opinion is needed then its’s best to use quantitative techniques such as: telephone and face to face surveys, postal surveys, email surveys, online surveys or web analytics
+- Quantitative data – if strength of opinion is needed then its’s best to use quantitative techniques such as: online, telephone and face to face surveys, postal surveys, email surveys or web analytics

-Picking the right sampling technique is crucial in order to get a population representative of the people you are trying to understand or influence.
+Picking the right sampling technique is crucial in order to get respondents who are representative of the people you are trying to understand or influence.
 There are several sampling techniques that you can choose from, of which we have detailed five below:

 - Random sampling – everyone in the target population having an equal chance of being picked